IsaacG/Advent-of-Code/2023/notes.md

 Alas, too many variables and too easy to confuse them. `line2 = line[::-1]` is using the mutated line and not `original`.
 I only discovered this after abandoning ship and writing my new solution.

+# Day 02

+Not much to see here.

+# Day 03

+I used regex to find number start/ends then used `x in range(start, end + 1)` ... except the `re.match.span()` already adds +1 to the end so I was extending digits too far by one.
+That cost me at least 5 minutes.